Or, How to be the best mom possible to my son with autism (without driving either of us crazy)

 I feel like you all, my Word Press tribe, are a good friend that I haven’t been able to talk to for a couple of months.
 I have so much to tell you!
 And one of the things I really want to share with you is my Good Mother Project.

 Nope, it’s not about my mother.
 Nor about my mother wound.
-Nor about how much I wish E would mother me (sigh).
+Nor about how much I wish E, my therapist, would mother me (sigh).
 It’s about my efforts to figure out what it means to be a good mother to an adult child with developmental disabilities.

 At some point a month or more ago, it became very apparent to me that my son’s initial good efforts after his return home had dissipated.
 Andres had settled back into his old routines of staying up most of the night, messing around on Facebook and with his game apps on his tablet.
 He rarely got up before noon, and sometimes he wouldn’t come downstairs until late afternoon.
 He went more than two weeks without changing his clothes at all–really, I’m not exaggerating.
 He often didn’t leave home for more than a week at time, not even to go in the backyard.
 Yes, it’s winter, but it’s not that cold where we live.
 His diet consisted of 1) Cheerios, raisins and milk; 2) gummi bears; 3) whatever I made for dinner, minus perhaps the salad.